-- Aligning Components with Welded Flange - Because the flanges are welded to the duct and cannot be 'rolled' it is important that the flanges be aligned to the center line of the fittings and will therefore all line up.
+When aligning components with welded flanges, positioning against the centerline is important.
+Because the flanges are welded to the duct and cannot be 'rolled' it is important that the flanges be aligned to the center line of the fittings and will therefore all line up.
 There are two options for this alignment:

 - Centerline to the centerline of the holes (align to one hole).

 - Centerline to the center point between the holes.